 Join West London Sinfonia

-If you’re looking to join a friendly and ambitious orchestra, we are always on the look-out for string players (especially in the violin and viola sections).
-If you’d like to inquire just complete the form on our contact page, and Lydia our membership secretary will contact you immediately.
+If you’re looking to join a friendly and ambitious orchestra when rehearsals and performances start up again, we are always on the look-out for string players (especially in the violin and viola sections).
+If you’d like to enquire just complete the form on our contact page, and we will contact you immediately.

 Come to a performance

-To enjoy a great evening of high quality classical music, please look through our season programme, and you can buy tickets for any of our concerts online.
-We look forward to welcoming you soon.
+To enjoy a great evening of high quality classical music, please look at our concert programme.
+You can buy tickets for any of our concerts online.
+Join our mailing list if you would like to receive information about future concerts.